m-owais-siyal/m-owais-siyal/README.md

 - **Machine Learning**: TensorFlow, Python libraries

 ## Certificates
--**Certified in CyberSecurity** : I have obtained the CC sertificated by ISC2 , showcasing my abilities to safeguard digital assets and mitigate online threats.
+-**Certified in CyberSecurity** : I have obtained the CC certificated by ISC2 , showcasing my abilities to safeguard digital assets and mitigate online threats.

 ## Let's Connect
 Feel free to explore my repositories and reach out to collaborate or connect! 😊